 Applicants who are accepted in to the Doctor of Physical Therapy Program must complete all requirements for admission to graduate study at Missouri State University (requirements can be obtained from the Graduate College and are specified in the most current graduate catalog), including the separate Graduate College Application and associated $35 application fee.
 For additional information, applicants should call 417-836-5335 or visit the Graduate College web site.

 All applicants applying to the Missouri State University Doctor of Physical Therapy Program must submit their application through the PTCAS (www.ptcas.org).
-To ensure that you will be considered for admission in August, please have all application material completed and submitted to PTCAS by our firm deadline of October 15th of each year.
+To ensure that you will be considered for admission, please have all application materials completed and submitted to PTCAS by our firm deadline of October 15th of each year.

 Full-time Student Status:

 If accepted, applicants must enroll as full-time students.
 The Physical Therapy Program is rigorous and employment during school is not recommended.

 Cohort Group Progression Requirement: